 - To operate efficiently and accurately.

-What Type Criminal Injuries And Assaults Are Handled By The CICA?
+What Type of Criminal Injuries And Assaults Are Handled By The CICA?

 Many types of crime could lead to CICA claim awards.
 For instance, you could claim CICA compensation for a broken jaw.
 However, rather than list each individual injury, here are some categories of claim which could be made through the CICA scheme: